MRI-to-CT synthesis using drifting models: Results

 \subsection{Results on Gold Atlas Male Pelvis dataset}

 On the Gold Atlas dataset, the proposed drifting model outperforms all competing methods except DDPM in terms of SSIM, PSNR, and RMSE.
 Quantitatively, it attains high SSIM and PSNR and low RMSE, surpassing the diffusion-based models such as FastDDPM, PPFM, and DDIM, as well as non‑diffusion methods such as UNet, VAE, and WGAN‑GP.
 The only exception is DDPM, which obtains the highest SSIM and PSNR and the lowest RMSE.
 Visually, Figure \ref{fig_1} shows that the proposed drifting model better preserves fine pelvic structures and soft‑tissue boundaries, with clearer organ details and reduced over‑smoothing compared with UNet/VAE and fewer noise‑induced artifacts than WGAN‑GP and PPFM.
 Compared with other diffusion models, drifting produces sharper cortical bone edges and more accurate Hounsfield unit transitions, which align more closely with the reference CT.
+Drifting models on image space and feature space obtain comparative results with slightly higher SSIM and PSNR values for the drifting model on image space.

 A representative example in Figure \ref{fig_1} illustrates these trends: UNet and VAE yield overly smooth bone–soft‑tissue transitions, WGAN‑GP introduces artifacts that hinder image quality, and DDIM/PPFM/fastDDPM produce good results with clear tissue boundary but lower image quality when comparing with DDPM.
 Among all approaches, DDPM demonstrates the best ability to clearly demonstrate bone details and tissue boundary.
 As for the proposed drifting model, it can bring about comparable results with DDIM/fastDDPM and present clear tissue boundary and bone structure.
 Table \ref{table1} presented quantitative comparison of synthetic CT from different approaches.
 It can be found that the proposed drifting model slightly overcome DDIM and fastDDPM but not as good as DDPM.